-Yes, the WHOOP strap measures your ambient skin temperature, which is an important parameter for ensuring accurate sleep tracking.
-However, WHOOP doesn’t expose the measurements via its app, so you can’t use WHOOP to actively measure your body temperature.
+Yes, the WHOOP Strap measures your ambient skin temperature, which is an important parameter for ensuring accurate sleep tracking.
+As of WHOOP 4.0, WHOOP also exposes the measurements via its app.

 Yes, you certainly can.
 However, keep in mind that WHOOP needs good contact with the skin to accurately measure your heart rate.
 So make sure you use a strap that provides a solid fit.
-My recommendation would be the ProKnit strap that WHOOP 3.0 ships with.
+My recommendation would be the SuperKnit strap that WHOOP 4.0 ships with.

 I have woken up several times with a high recovery score while feeling sore or even completely unmotivated to work out.